Qiskit/qiskit-metapackage/docs/index.rst

    Aqua, the ‘water’ element, is the element of life.
 To make quantum computing live up to its expectations, we need to find real-world applications.
 Aqua is where algorithms for NISQ computers are built.
 These algorithms can be used to build applications for quantum computing.
-Aqua is accessible to domain experts in chemistry, optimization or AI, who want to explore the benefits of using quantum computers as accelerators for specific computational tasks, without needing to worry about how to translate the problem into the language of quantum machines.
+Aqua is accessible to domain experts in chemistry, optimization, finance and AI, who want to explore the benefits of using quantum computers as accelerators for specific computational tasks, without needing to worry about how to translate the problem into the language of quantum machines.